Ephesians 4

 11And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers;

-Paul lists five leadership gifts.
-Not five ranks, but five distinct roles Christ has given to the body.
+Paul lists five leadership gifts - five distinct roles Christ has given to the body.
 Some are sent as apostles - foundational figures with authority and a message for wider circles.
 Some are prophets - those who hear from God and speak His word into particular moments.
 Some are evangelists - proclaimers of the gospel, especially to those outside the fold.
 Some are pastors - shepherds who tend to the flock, knowing members by name.
 Some are teachers - those who explain Scripture and build understanding.

 12For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ:

 Why are these gifts given?
-Not for prestige or titles.
 "For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ."
-The gifts build up.
-They are not ends in themselves.
-They are means to the sanctification and maturation of every believer in the body.
+The gifts build up - they are means to the sanctification and maturation of every believer in the body.

 Ephesians 4:13-16Till We All Come to Maturity in Christ